SkyTemple/skytemple-randomizer/README.rst

 The GTK frontend requires GTK 4.14+, all related libraries and libadwaita 1.5+ to be installed.

+When installing this way, the GUI can be started with ``skytemple_randomizer gui`` or ``python -m skytemple.randomizer.main gui``.
+The command takes an optional argument, the path to a ROM to open.

 Build
 .....
 Install the required GTK and Adwaita versions.
 Under Windows, use gvsbuild_ in at least version 2024.4.0.